blekenbleu/blekenbleu.github.io/GitHubPages.md

-Debugging generated page failures wants a local PC copy of the GitHub repository that will become your GitHub Pages home page, and Jekyll insists on creating that repository directory, so first install Jekyll on a local PC.
+Debugging generated page failures wants a local PC copy of the GitHub repository that becomes the GitHub Pages website, and `jekyll new` insists on creating that GitHub Pages repository directory, so configure Jekyll on a local PC *first*.

 Note: Jekyll is *NOT* separately installed.
 Configuring `'github-pages'` in Gemfile enables builds using `jekyll build`
 and previewing pages locally using `jekyll serve`.

+README.md becomes the GitHub Pages landing page.
+Unfortunately, relative URLs (which would work both locally for `jekyll serve` as well as at github.io GitHub Pages URL would be broken in README.md displayed at the bottom pf https://github.com/ repository page URL

 ## Install [Git for Windows](https://gitforwindows.org/)
 ... which uses MINGW64 for Git Bash